 Editing your QR codes using the best QR code generator for nonprofits

-You might want to edit your QR code if you input a wrong URL address or you want to share a new type of content.
+You might want to edit your QR code if you input the wrong URL address or if you want to share a new type of content.

 To edit your QR code, click on the QR code tracking data.
 Afterward, go to your campaign, and click on the ‘edit data’ button to make another file.

 Dynamic QR code also allows you to track the scans of your QR codes.

 When you track your QR code, it will reveal the demographics of the scanners, the device they are using to scan the QR code, and the number of scans.